EgereDavid/EgereDavid/README.md

 ![profile](merefined.jpg)
 IT Support & security Analyst

 I’m an IT Support professional turning cybersecurity analyst, grounded in Endpoint security, user support, and troubleshooting experience.
-I bring a practical edge to security—translating technical issues into clear, actionable defense strategies.
+I bring a practical edge to security, translating technical issues into clear, actionable defense strategies.
 With a strategist’s mindset and growing expertise in networking, Python, SQL, and Linux tools, I’m driven to protect what others depend on.

 ---
 ### About Me